 Our community believes in the mission of Gateway because when Gateway succeeds, the entire community succeeds with a trained workforce, engaged and productive citizens and economic prosperity.
 Here at Gateway, we cultivate learners and divergent thinkers, aware of their talents and equipped with the tools to share those talents in their communities.

 We are integral to the economic success and growth of Northern Kentucky.
 We are providers of relevant education that not only improves student lives, but also the lives of those around them.

 We are Northern Kentucky's only community and technical college!

 A native of New Orleans, Dr. Figueroa appreciates a good Cafe Au Lait and a great Rock n Roll riff.
-He enjoys playing guitar, and recording and publishing his own music.
-Other favorite past times include writing and collecting fountain pens because he believes writing is art in itself.
+He enjoys playing guitar and recording and publishing his own music.
 Dr. Figueroa and his wife Debbie, a professional artist, share four wonderful children, three grandchildren and two fur babies.

 Dr. Figueroa holds a Ph.D. and Master of Arts in English from Louisiana State University in Baton Rouge and a Bachelor of Arts in English from Loyola University, New Orleans, Louisiana.

 Today, we are celebrating Gateway Community & Technical College and the values we hold dear which reflect the values of our Northern Kentucky community.
 We celebrate our hopes and aspirations for each of our citizens as they work to find their way to a better life.

 And with all the energy felt in our region in this "our time," to paraphrase the NKY Chamber's theme for this year, Gateway pledges to be a force for good as we work to make this wave of economic prosperity raise the aspiration and attainments of all who live here.